rmind/thmap/README.md

     pointers to them will be expected to be valid and the values constant until the key is deleted; by default, the put operation will make a copy of the key.
+    * `THMAP_SETROOT`: indicate that the root of the map will be manually set using the `thmap_setroot` routine; by default, the map is initialised and the root node is set on `thmap_create`.

 * `void thmap_destroy(thmap_t *hmap)`
   * Destroy the map, freeing the memory it uses.